 Apart from the interest generated by discovering if the chair is going to stab you, freeze you or whatever, there’s also the hint that the games might be corrupting Steven and Dodo.
 When they find a few extra dolls to use as chair fodder, Steven is keen to keep this information from the Hearts.
-Sadly, though this potentially interesting plotline goes nowhere.
-Still, the King and Queen of Hearts (Campbell Singer and Carmen Silvera) are the most intriguing of the Toymaker’s playthings and there’s something approaching poignancy when they decide to sit in the last possible, but deadly, chair together, in a last gambit for victory.
+Unfortunately, this potentially interesting plotline, exploring how much our friends would cheat to win, goes nowhere.
+Still, the King and Queen of Hearts (Campbell Singer and Carmen Silvera) are the most intriguing of the Toymaker’s playthings and there’s something approaching poignancy when they decide to sit in the last possible, but deadly, chair together, in a final gambit for victory.

 Even so, the Toymaker has proved an enduring creation, very nearly returning to the series in 1986, and making return appearances in books, audios and comic strips.
 We’re not done with him, it seems.
-And I often think he’s a ready made candidate for a starring role modern day Christmas special (although no doubt they’d do away with questionable appropriation of dated oriental motifs, as skewered so expertly by Phil Sandifer).
+And I often think he’s a ready made candidate for a starring role in a modern day Christmas special (although hopefully without the questionable appropriation of dated oriental motifs, as skewered so expertly by El Sandifer).
 Though lord only knows what sort of modern day games they’d be able to drag Bill and Nardole through.
 A deadly Pokemon Go, I suppose.
 Or a real life Crossy Frog.
 While Capaldi and the Toymaker (Miriam Margoyles, if I had any say) duel it out on Guitar Hero.

 If a return visit from the Toymaker seems overdue, or even if it doesn’t, we should remember that there’s an alternative universe in which he’s a much more important figure in Whodom.
 The original plan was for the Doctor to become invisible and then reappear as a new actor.
 We can all be grateful the production team went in another direction and found a more generic renewal to subject the Doctor to.
 For one thing, it would have been a shameful way to treat William Hartnell.
 But for another, surely every subsequent change of lead actor would have required return visits to the Celestial Toyroom?
 Not just the same episode four times, but presumably the same story again and again.
-A game we’d tire of playing pretty fast.
+A game we’d quickly grow tired of playing.